SDEdward/ons/LAWS.md

 - Change the sitemap so the last change part is updated when you make a change.
 - **DON'T CHANGE ANYTHING ELSE!**
-- This sentence is not applied to this law, but it is not nice to neglect changing the last modified date. :(
+- This sentence is not applied to this law, but it is not nice to ignore changing the last modified date. :(

 ---